idaholab/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step7.md

 In `Forchheimer_control_rods`, `g=1000` is the Forchheimer coefficient and `B` can be used to make the Forchheimer coefficient anisotropic.
 In this case, we just make it isotropic.
-`f` must be provided but it corresponds to a linear contribution of the pressure drop which we choose to not use in this example.
+`f` must be provided but it corresponds to a linear contribution to the pressure drop which we choose to not use in this example.

 ## Postprocessors